-A nutrient budget spreadsheet model is available from the Technical Service Consultant for the Dairy Effluent Project, or your milk company field officer.
+A nutrient budget spreadsheet model is available from the Technical Service Consultant for the Dairy Effluent Project, your milk company field officer, or the Environment Protection Authority.
 Refer to Guideline 19 for contact details.

 If you are unable to access or run the model for yourself they will be able to run your data for you.